Skip to content

 Have a look at /tmp/snmp_debug to see the input and output JSON blobs.

-There you have it: A user-defined SNMP MIB added to SR Linux at runtime, no feature request, no software upgrade needed.
+There you have it: a user-defined SNMP MIB added to SR Linux at runtime, no feature request, no software upgrade needed.

 Comments